plasserrezuber/soutien_bioinfo/BOUGUENNEC/bin/README.md

 Flowchart before checkpoint rule:
 ![rulegraph_before](rulegraph_before_checkpoint.png)

-Flowchart after checkpoint rule, i.e. chunks_fasta:
+Flowchart after checkpoint rule, i.e. chunks_fasta, obtained after the pipeline has finished:
 ![rulegraph_after](rulegraph_after_checkpoint.png)

-The pipeline comes with a conda environment and tools that are contained in a singularity image named "singularity_RMclariTE.sif".
+The pipeline comes with a conda environment and tools (crossmatch, CLARI-TE) that are contained in a singularity image named "singularity_RMclariTE.sif".
 This workflow is built to be parallelized on HPC cluster and paramaters of calculs are setup for each rule by a config.yaml file and ressources specified directly in snakefile.
-The -j option will allow to have at most 320 subproccess run through the SLURM scheduler.
+In the config.yaml file, "jobs" (-j option) will allow to have at most 320 subproccess run through the SLURM scheduler, and "latency-wait" will permit to deal with busy clusters.
 To visualize the diagram of the parallelized processes, you can run the following command:
 ```console
 snakemake --dag > dag.dot